Storing Large Binary Files in Git Repositories

 - Complex commands.

-Helix Core securely manages your largest files – source code, art files, video files, images, libraries, build artifacts – in a single repository, without slowing down large, distributed teams.
-What’s more, Helix Core is free for up to 5 users and 20 workspaces.
-Download Helix Core now to get started.
+Try Helix Core to securely manages your largest files – source code, art files, video files, images, libraries, build artifacts – in a single repository, without slowing down large, distributed teams.
+Then add on Helix4Git to get the best of both worlds.